 supplements as opposed to just one form.

-magnesium oxide is form of magnesium that it doesn’t absorb well?
+magnesium oxide is form that doesn’t absorb well?

 bone mineral content.